seL4/rust-sel4/README.md

 - For crates in [`./crates/runtime`](./crates/runtime).
     - `$SEL4_RUNTIME_STACK_SIZE`, defaulting to `0x4000`:
       Contains the stack size, in bytes, of the root task stack.
-      Used by the `sel4-minimal-root-task-runtime` and `sel4-full-root-task-runtime` crates.
+      Used by the `sel4-root-task-runtime` crate.
       See the `sel4-runtime-simple-entry` crate for implementation details.
     - `$SEL4_RUNTIME_HEAP_SIZE`, defaulting to `0`:
       Contains the stack size, in bytes, of the root task static heap.